AmbireTech/adex-protocol/README.md

 We are also exploring the possibilities of allowing signing up with BTC, by using HTLC-based atomic swaps or Bitcoin SPVs to exchange it for a pre-approved token.

+### Registry

+The Registry is an autonomous system designed to provide a list of publically accessible validators that you can nominate for your campaign.

+The ultimate goal of the Registry is provide exposure for everyone who wants to be a public validator, and also to hold these validators accountable if they misbehave.

+This is accomplished by having each validator who wants to be on the Registry stake ADX tokens.
+If they misbehave, a portion of those tokens will be burned.
+This makes validators with more stake more trustworthy, as they have more skin in the game.

+This system differs from token curated registries in that there is no approval/rejection game, and anyone with a sufficient minimal stake can be registered.
+Furthermore, there are specific conditions which will punish misbehavior, related to the particular mechanics of OUTPACE and the validator stack.

+The current spec of the registry is in very early stages, but you can track it at: https://github.com/AdExNetwork/adex-protocol/issues/7

 ## Appendix

 ### Preventing fraud/Sybil attacks